Jorge-GitHub/Roy/README.md

 }
 ```
 ---
-### Logging all the Exceptions on your MVC application
+### Logging all the Exceptions on Your MVC Application

-To log any exception on your MVC app, add the code below on the Program.cs class.
-Add it before the app.Run() method call.
+To log any exception on your MVC app, add the code below to the Program.cs class before the app.Run() method call.

 ```cs
     // Add the line below on Program.cs file, before the app.Run() method call.